-- Must make a reasonable effort to notify the eligible student before disclosure so that they can seek protective action against the order or subpoena (i.e. a "motion to quash") - The rules about notifying the student are different if the court order or subpoena requires secrecy (e.g. due to terroristic threats) - See 34 C.E.R.
+- · Institution must disclose to comply with a judicial order or lawfully issued subpoena - Must make a reasonable effort to notify the eligible student before disclosure so that they can seek protective action against the order or subpoena (i.e. a "motion to quash") - The rules about notifying the student are different if the court order or subpoena requires secrecy (e.g. due to terroristic threats) - See 34 C.E.R.
 99.31(a)(9).

-NASPA/Hierophant Enterprises, Inc, 2021.
+NASPA/Hierophant Enterprises, Inc, 2022.
 Copyrighted material.
 Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.